-Document Index Fields
+Index Fields

-The content is currently unavailable in Spanish.
-You are viewing the default English version.
+This content is currently unavailable in Spanish.
+You are viewing the default (English) version.

 Purpose

 Index Fields are user-defined fields that appear on the Document ID Card of each document within a folder.
 These fields can be used to store data specific to the document and are fully searchable using the Advanced Search feature.
+Index Fields can also be used to drive business rules in workflows.

 Any associated document-level metadata will be lost upon deletion of an index field.
 The index fields can be modified or deleted by VaultAccess users only within Index Field Management.
 Deleting an index field deletes any data associated with the index field on the Document ID Card.

 Index fields can be copied to subfolders.
 You can also configure an index field to be required or placed in a certain order.
-When an index field is required, a document cannot be released until the index field is entered.
+When an index field is required, a document cannot be released until the index field value is entered.
 When a user fills in an index field, for text box type fields, they can use any character symbol or number.
-Users can data enter index fields during document upload, from the Document ID Card or through Batch Management.
+Users can data enter index field values during document upload, from the Document ID Card or through Batch Management.

 Index fields can be affected by a folder or document being moved or copied in the Document Library.